AsahiLinux/docs/macOS-Sonoma-Boot-Failures.md

 There are two bugs:

-* macOS Sonoma upgrades sometimes (often) fail to upgrade System Recovery.
-This leaves the system in a usable state, but with possibly no or a broken recovery fallback OS.
-This means that if the system cannot boot into the Paired recoveryOS for whatever reason, it can no longer be recovered. macOS 13.6 upgrades are also affected, as they actually install the macOS 14.0 Sonoma SFR.
+* macOS Sonoma upgrades use the previously installed version as System Recovery.
+This makes some sense, but does not consider backwards compatibility problems between older RecoveryOS and newer firmware.
+If this mismatch causes recoveryOS to fail to boot, this will leave System Recovery unusable.

 * For 14" and 16" models: Once System Firmware is updated to the macOS Sonoma version, if the display is configured to a refresh rate other than ProMotion, that system will no longer be able to boot into older macOS installs nor Asahi Linux correctly.
 This includes recovery mode when those systems are set as the default boot OS.